 to members of the former York County REACT for their donation

 of used GMRS equipment.
 However, age has taken its toll and

 very little of the old equipment is working.
 Pictured above are

 Donald Inkrote, his son David and Tom Kuhn of Kuhn Radio &

 The former HAR GMRS repeater is made up of two Motorola

 mobile units with a controller and duplexer.
-We will start back at
+We are back at our

-our beginnings on Woodland Drive in Shrewsbury and see where
+beginnings on Woodland Drive in Shrewsbury.
+The output

-A growing group of old and new GMRS licensees will help us put
+A growing group of old and new GMRS licensees use the

 repeater and we host a weekly NET on MOnday nights around